HeldanaG/CraveCave_SandwichShop/README.md

 # 🥪 Crave Cave Sandwich Shop 🥪

                    Bold Bites.
 Fresh Ingredients.
 Endless Customization.
-DELI-cious is a command-line Java application designed to simulate a point-of-sale (POS) system for a growing custom sandwich shop.
+Crave Cave is a command-line Java application designed to simulate a point-of-sale (POS) system for a growing custom sandwich shop.
 This project was developed using Object-Oriented Programming (OOP) principles and supports dynamic sandwich building, drinks, chips, and receipt generation — all through a smooth CLI experience.

 ---